CoreBTS/powerbi-regression-tester/readme.txt

-Copy pyadomd.txt content into pyadomd.py in the venv where pyinstaller will run To create the .exe, run pyinstaller PowerBIRegressionTesterApp.py --onefile --windowed pyinstaller PowerBIRegressionTesterApp.spec
+Copy pyadomd.txt content into pyadomd.py in the venv where pyinstaller will run To create the .exe, run pyinstaller PowerBIRegressionTesterApp.py --onefile --windowed

+The spec file is required to copy the ADOMD.dll to the installer folder or exe pyinstaller PowerBIRegressionTesterApp.spec